How to File Form GSTR-3B

 For the first 6 months – July’17 to December’17, businesses need to file a simple return in Form GSTR-3B by declaring the summary of inward supplies and outward supplies.
 However, the invoice-wise details in Form GSTR-1, Form GSTR-2 and GSTR-3 are required to file as per notified dates.

 |Revised Return Timelines for July|

-The revised return dates will provide an additional 25 days’ time for businesses to equip and settle with the various requirements of new indirect tax system.
+The revised return dates will provide an additional 25 days’ time for businesses to equip and settle with the various requirements of a new indirect tax system.
 In addition to the above, no late fees and penalty would be levied for slippage in return filing for the interim period.

 Form GSTR-3B will be the first return which businesses will be filing under GST.
 In this blog, let us understand how to fill Form GSTR-3B.